Gabryel

 How to Pronounce Gabryel

 Our model has identified 8 different pronunciations for the name Gabryel.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 20.0% confident that Gabryel is pronounced as GAY-bree-ehl.
-The next most likely pronunciation is GAY-bree-EHL, at 18.0% confidence.
+Our model is 20.0% confident that Gabryel is pronounced as GAY-bree-ehl, which has 3 syllables.
+The next most likely pronunciation is GAY-bree-EHL, at 18.0% confidence, with 3 syllables.

 Possible Additional Pronunciations